 I’ve got the first one put in the brake.
-Now I’m gonna cut that.
+Now I’m going to cut that.
 All we use is a utility knife with a sharp blade.
 We go along and score this a couple of times and it’ll brake right there.

 Now let’s go back to the brake and we’ll shape this to what we want.

-All right now what I want is, I want a right angle piece with a hem on one end.
+I want a right angle piece with a hem on one end.
 I’ll show you how to do a hem.
-We’re gonna mark this first for our dimension.
+I’m going to mark this first for our dimension.
 I want three quarters of an inch bent over as a finished top edge for our hem.
-We’re gonna put our hem in first.
+I’m going to put our hem in first.
 This is white on both sides, so it doesn’t matter which side I choose.
 For you, you may be using metal that has a different color on the other side, so remember that you want to be on the right side when you put it in the brake.

 Tips for you today.
-These are … this is called a hand brake.
-These come with different size blades.
+This is called a hand brake.
+These come with different size blades or clamps.
 You can even get wider blades than this that’ll brake a little bit longer of a piece.
 Imagine you wanted to put a little bit of a bend on the end of your piece like this and maybe make a relief cut.
 I’m just making this up, so you probably wouldn’t cut it right there.
 For the purposes of demonstrating this I wanted to just make a relief cut.
 Let’s say you needed to bend a little 90 there, you can use your hand brake to do that to reshape some things.
 Additionally, sometimes you can use the hand brake to flatten your hem out.
 I got a couple areas that are still bulged up on my hem, so I can go along and kinda set my hem nice and tight with these.
 That’s a good use for those tools.
 A hand brake.
 Nice tool to add.